leegang/rag_survey_zh/rag_survey.md

 In HyDE[Gao *et al.*, 2022], query vectors are established through the use of text indicators, using these indicators to generate a 'hypothetical' document that is relevant, yet may not truly exist, it only needs to capture the relevant pattern.

 RRR[Ma *et al.*, 2023a]introduced a new framework that inverts the order of retrieval and reading, focusing on query rewriting.
 This method generates a query using a large language model, then uses a web search engine to retrieve context, and finally uses a small language model as a training rewriter to serve the frozen large language model.

 The STEP-BACKPROMPTING[Zheng *et al.*, 2023] method can make large language models carry out abstract reasoning, extract high-level concepts and principles, and conduct retrieval based on this.
+Lastly, the method in Multi Query Retrieval involves using large language models to generate multiple search queries, these queries can be executed in parallel, and the retrieval results are input together, which is very useful for single problems that rely on multiple sub-problems

+Embedding Transformation

-Lastly, the method in Multi Query Retrieval involves using large language models to generate multiple search queries, these queries can be executed in parallel, and the retrieval results are input together, which is very useful for single problems that rely on multiple sub-problems Embedding Transformation If there is a coarse-grained method like rewriting queries, there should also be a finer-grained implementation specific for embedding operations.
-In LlamaIndex[Liu, 2023], it is possible to connect an adapter after the query encoder, and fine-tune the adapter to optimize the representation of query embeddings, mapping it to a latent space that is better suited for specific tasks.When the data structure of a query and an external document are different, such as an unstructured query and a structured external document, it is very important to enable the query to align with the document.SANTA[Li *et al.*, 2023d] proposes two pretraining methods to make the retriever aware of structured information 1) Using the natural alignment relationship between structured data and unstructured data for contrastive learning for structured-aware pre-training.
+If there is a coarse-grained method like rewriting queries, there should also be a finer-grained implementation specific for embedding operations.
+In LlamaIndex[Liu, 2023], it is possible to connect an adapter after the query encoder, and fine-tune the adapter to optimize the representation of query embeddings, mapping it to a latent space that is better suited for specific tasks.When the data structure of a query and an external document are different, such as an unstructured query and a structured external document, it is very important to enable the query to align with the document.

+SANTA[Li *et al.*, 2023d] proposes two pretraining methods to make the retriever aware of structured information 1) Using the natural alignment relationship between structured data and unstructured data for contrastive learning for structured-aware pre-training.
 2) Masked Entity Prediction, which designs an entity-oriented mask strategy and asks language models to fill in the masked entities.

 ## 4.3 How To Aligning Retriever'S Output And Llm'S Preference